Azure-Samples/azure-servicebus-messaging-samples/Prefetch/readme.md

 ```

 When you execute the sample you will find that the prefetch variant will yield significantly
-higher throughput, even though each message is explicityl being completed with another roundtrip
+higher throughput, even though each message is explicitly being completed with another roundtrip
 network gesture.